-Use this service to get on the electoral register or to update your details if you’re likely to be posted abroad as:
+Use this service to get on the electoral register or update your details if you’re posted abroad as:

 - a Crown servant (for example diplomatic or overseas civil service)

 - the spouse or civil partner of a Crown servant or British Council employee

 You can do this before you leave or if you’re already abroad.

 You only need to register once - you do not need to register separately for every election.

 You’ll need your National Insurance number, if you have one.
 You’ll also need your payroll or staff ID number (usually found on your payslip).